 A candid conversation with Ottawa Mayor Jim Watson, on how his city is dealing with the challenges of COVID-19 and what the short, medium and long-term impacts on the city could look like

-Cities in the Time of COVID-19: One-on-one with Ottawa Mayor Jim Watson
+Live City Check-In—One-on-one with Ottawa Mayor Jim Watson

 A roundup of the most compelling ideas, themes and quotes from this candid conversation